AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

    <img src="../images/trainModalDerived.png" width="70%">
 </div>

-* <a name="trainmergedoutput"></a>_Merged output_ displays the jobs status after submitting the train.
-The mergelists are defined in the dataset settings.
+* <a name="trainmergedoutput"></a>_Merged output_ displays the merging jobs and the output directories.
+A merged output is created for every mergelist and final mergelist in the dataset, along with the full train merge.
+The mergelists and final mergelists are defined in the dataset settings.
+Mergelists contain lists of runs from a single runlist, while final mergelists are used to combine mergelists across productions.

 <div align="center">
    <img src="../images/mergedOutput.png" width="80%">